-Prior to your surgery, your surgeon may have you tested for Methicillin-Resistant Staphylococcus aureus (MSRA).
+If your surgery is at a hospital, you will be tested for Methicillin-Resistant Staphylococcus aureus (MSRA).
 The test is simple, usually just a nasal swab.
 If you test positive, extra precautions may be taken to protect your surgical site from infection.